 Healthy soils are the foundation of productive, sustainable agricultural systems.
 Healthy soils can allow water to infiltrate and retain water more efficiently.
 Example practices to improve soil health (increase soil organic matter) include cover crops, applying compost, and limiting tillage operations.
 These enhance soil health by improving soil structure through the formation of stable aggregates.
 This can increase the soil water holding capacity.
 Cover cropping may include annual cover crops with cultivation or perennial cover crops with no tilling.
-Other opportunities include soil compaction and benefits of within row deep ripping on a multi-year program.
 Specific opportunities will vary by operation and field conditions.